 I was watching a movie last night on the laptop and my wireless headphones decided to die.
 I didn’t want to wake anyone up by blasting the audio through the speakers and then it hit me.
-There should be a way to stream audio from pc to Android smartphone.
+There should be a way to stream audio from PC to an Android smartphone.
 Turns out, there is.
 It works similar to Roku’s Private listening but for your PC, All you need is a good Wi-Fi connection.
-I found 3 apps which let you do this.
+I found 3 apps that let you do this.
 Let’s see how it works.

 Stream Audio from PC to Android

 The first in the list, ‘Stream What You Hear’ is a streaming server based on DLNA and UPnP.
 You can use it to stream the media content from your computer to any device which supports DLNA and UPnP.
 I can use this application to stream the audio to gaming consoles, TV’s, SONOS speakers, etc.

 Setting up and using the application is easy, simply download the application from its official website.
 It works in two parts, first, you need to install the server app on your Windows computer and then the corresponding Android app on your phone to stream it.
 This app would work smoothly if all the devices are on the same network.

 You can stream your computer’s audio using two methods, using Bubble UPnP app on your Android Smartphone or using SWYH’s HTTP Live Streaming feature.
 During my testing, the Bubble UPnP app worked with SWYH but with inconsistent results.
 Media plays smoothly with little latency if SWYH successfully establishes a connection with Bubble UPnP, if at all.